-Then, give your new page a name and click on the Let’s Go button.
+Then, give your new page a name and click the Let’s Go button.

 When you press the button, you’ll be redirected to your WordPress block editor for a new page.
-Within the page, you can see your form already embedded.
+On the page, you’ll see your form already embedded.

-You can edit any other elements of the page like you normally do your editing in WordPress.
+You can edit any other page elements like you normally do in WordPress.
 Once you’re happy with how the page looks, press the Publish button.

-After submitting your test entry, open your MailerLite account and check if you’ve received the data from WPForms.
+After completing the form submission test, open your MailerLite account and check if you’ve received the data from WPForms.